heyothy/Heyothy.github.io/_pages/who-is-using-these-assets.md

 ---
 layout: single
-title: Who is using these assets
+title: Who are using the assets
 permalink: /who-is-using-these-assets/
 sidebar:
   nav: